-Sweat and body odor are to be expected after exercise and exertion, but when smells persist after washing, the cause might emanate from hormone imbalance.
-Occurring most commonly among menopausal women due to hormonal fluctuations, understanding the link between body odor and hormones is key to uncovering an effective treatment.
+Sweat and body odor are to be expected after exercise, but when smells persist despite no physical exertion, the cause might emanate from hormone imbalance.
+Read on to discover the link between female hormonal imbalance and body odor as well as other factors that might affect the symptom in order to uncover an effective treatment.

-Estrogen, the hormone that drops most dramatically during menopause, has a complex role within the brain as it is linked directly to the hypothalamus and its processes.
-(The hypothalamus is the portion of the brain responsible for body temperature control).
-As estrogen levels decrease, the hypothalamus incorrectly perceives the body as overheating.
-This can lead to unnecessary sweating as the body tries to "cool down."
-When combined with bacteria, this excess sweat can lead to body odor.
+Estrogen, the hormone that drops most dramatically during menopause, has a complex role within the brain as it is linked directly to the hypothalamus, the part of the brain responsible for body temperature control.